Is Puerto Vallarta safe?

 That way you can arrive to Mexico City and travel around from that starting point.
 This region of Mexico is quite safe, but it still smarts if you exercise the right precautions like in other places in Mexico.

 Just because Puerto Vallarta’s beaches are popular with happy tourists all year round, don’t take the area lightly.
 Tourists are targeted in all locations around the globe, so keep on the lookout for petty crime.

-Vallarta is extremely welcoming, but almost too many people.
+Vallarta is extremely welcoming, but for almost too many people.
 This is one of the reasons why it’s worth comparing Puerto Vallarta vs Cabo San Lucas for those looking for a more chilled experience.

 Puerto Vallarta Travel Safety Tips